canastro/blog/content/blog/2019-01-01---react-ui-lib-part1/index.md

   }
 ```

-WOW, thats a lot of dependencies for a empty project :D Do not worry, we're going to use them all!
+WOW, thats a lot of dependencies for a empty project!
+Do not worry, we're going to use them all! :sweat_smile:

 ## Storybook